Friday, May 30, 2025

 The Gut Microbiome

-Our digestive tract is home to trillions of bacteria, fungi, and viruses, collectively known as the gut microbiome.
-The makeup of this microbiome is largely determined by genetics, but it is also influenced by factors such as birth method (vaginal vs. cesarean), breastfeeding, antibiotic use, and exposure to chemicals and toxins.
+Our digestive tract houses trillions of bacteria, fungi, and viruses.
+These are collectively known as the gut microbiome.
+The makeup of this microbiome is largely determined by genetics, but it is also influenced by factors like birth method (vaginal vs. cesarean), breastfeeding, antibiotic use, and exposure to chemicals and toxins.

 The Role of the Gut Microbiome in Health